- UCAS course code

 Year 2

-Lecture units are usually assessed by a combination of e-learning activities during the unit and short answer-based exams at the end of the semester.
+Lecture units are usually assessed by a combination of e-learning activities, coursework and essay-based exams at the end of the semester.

 Year 2 contributes 30% to your overall degree mark.